-- MA in Social Engagement (Graduate Program Director, Assistant Professor)
+- MA in Socially-Engaged Art (Graduate Program Director, Assistant Professor)

-- MFA Studio Art (Graduate Program Director, Assistant Professor)
+- MFA Socially-Engaged Studio Art (Graduate Program Director, Assistant Professor)

-- Graduate Studies (Graduate Program Director, Assistant Professor)
+- Graduate Studies (Graduate Program Director, Socially-Engaged Studio Art, Assistant Professor)

 Sarah Peter Hall